 - · Category 0

-- Category 1
+- · Category 1

-- Category 2
+- · Category 2

 The Joint 0 test was carried out using a horizontal movement, where the rotational axis was perpendicular to the ground.
-For the Joint 1 and Joint 2 tests, the robot followed a vertical trajectory, where the rotational axes were parallel to the ground, and the stop was done while the robot was moving downward.
+During the Joint 1 and Joint 2 tests, the robot followed a vertical trajectory, where the rotational axes were parallel to the ground, and the stop was done while the robot was moving downward.

 The Y-axis is the distance from where the stop is initiated to the final position.
-The payload CoG is at the tool flange.
+You can set safety rated maximum stopping time and distance.
+If the user-defined settings are used, the program speed adjusts to comply with selected limits.